QCD Evolution of Superfast Quarks: Evolution of from moderate to high

-{\bf Evolution of $F_{2A}$ from moderate to high $Q^2$}: At large $x > 0.1$, we can safely neglect the gluonic distribution $G_A$ in Eq.~(\ref{F2A_eveq}), after which the evolution of the structure function $F_{2A}$ at given ($x$,$Q^2$) will be defined by the same structure function at $x^\prime \ge x$ and some initial $Q^2_0$.
-Such a situation allows us to relate the $F_{2A}$ structure functions at high-$Q^2$ (BCDMS and CCFR) kinematics to the same structure function at moderate-$Q^2$ (JLab) kinematics using Eq.~(\ref{F2A_eveq}), without requiring the knowledge of the nuclear gluonic distribution $G_{A}$.
+At large $x > 0.1$, we can safely neglect the gluonic distribution $G_A$ in Eq.~(\ref{F2A_eveq}), after which the evolution of the structure function $F_{2A}$ at given ($x$,$Q^2$) will be defined by the same structure function at $x^\prime \ge x$ and some initial $Q^2_0$.
+Such a situation allows us to relate the $F_{2A}$ structure functions at high $Q^2$ (BCDMS and CCFR) kinematics to the same structure function at moderate-$Q^2$ (JLab) kinematics using Eq.~(\ref{F2A_eveq}), without requiring the knowledge of the nuclear gluonic distribution $G_{A}$.

-To do so, first, we use as an input to Eq.~(\ref{F2A_eveq}) the same parametrization of $F^{(0)}_{2A}(\xi,Q_0^2)$ at $Q_0^2=7$~GeV$^2$~\cite{AFpc} for the $^{12}$C nucleus that was used in high-$\xi$ and high-$Q^2$ extrapolation of Ref.~\cite{FominF2A} (referred to hereafter as the F-A parameterization).
+To do so, first, we use as an input to Eq.~(\ref{F2A_eveq}) the same parametrization of $F^{(0)}_{2A}(\xi,Q_0^2)$ at $Q_0^2=7$~GeV$^2$~\cite{AFpc} for the $^{12}$C nucleus that was used in the high-$\xi$ and high-$Q^2$ extrapolation of Ref.~\cite{Fomin:2010ei} (referred to hereafter as QCD evolution with F-A fit).
 With this input, Eq.~(\ref{F2A_eveq}) is solved numerically, covering the $Q^2$ range of $2$-$300$~GeV$^2$.
 The TM-uncorrected $F_{2A}$ is then obtained from $F_{2A}^{(0)}$ by reintroducing target mass effects according to Eq.~(\ref{fmcorr}).

-The result of the calculations is given by the dashed curves in Fig.~\ref{fig1}, along with experimental data and SLAC ``pseudodata.''
-The JLab\cite{FominF2A} and BCDMS\cite{BCDMSlowx,BCDMS} data are measurements of the structure function per nucleon, whereas the SLAC pseudodata are obtained according to Ref.~\cite{FominF2A} by multiplying deuteron $F_2$ measurements\cite{SLACd} by the EMC ratio measured in Ref.~\cite{SLACemc}.
-The CCFR data at $x>0.75$ were given without an absolute normalization\cite{CCFR}, so in Fig.~\ref{fig1} the $x = 0.75$ point was normalized to the previous CCFR measurement at $x\le 0.75$, for which the absolute values have been measured\cite{CCFR_I}.
+The result of the calculations is given by the dashed curves in Figs.~\ref{fig1} and \ref{xdep}, along with experimental data and SLAC ``pseudodata.''
+The JLab~\cite{Fomin:2010ei} and BCDMS~\cite{Benvenuti:1987zj,Benvenuti:1994bb} data are measurements of the structure function per nucleon, whereas the SLAC pseudodata are obtained according to Ref.~\cite{Fomin:2010ei} by multiplying deuteron $F_2$ measurements~\cite{Whitlow:1991uw} by the EMC ratio measured in Ref.~\cite{Gomez:1993ri}.
+The CCFR data at $x>0.75$ were given without an absolute normalization~\cite{Vakili:1999qt}, so in Fig.~\ref{fig1} the $x = 0.75$ point was normalized to the previous CCFR measurement at $x\le 0.75$, for which the absolute values have been measured~\cite{Seligman:1997mc}.
+Note that the discrepancy between the dashed curves in Fig.~\ref{fig1} and the low-$Q^2$ JLab data is due to the fact that F-A parameterization is fitted in the $6\le Q^2 \le 9$~GeV$^2$ region only.